yunsanch/CodepathPrework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app. my macbook was crhasing a lot hence it took me a lil longer to complete, i will try to work on the additional features now, see if  i can implement to update the submition later

 ## License